 - Practice what you fear.
 Either in your mind or through action – then you have nothing left but to think and act big.
 Use the ancient Hindu, Buddhist, or Stoic philosophies to not be afraid.
 Live on offense, not on defense.

 - See challenges as opportunities.
 On Friday morning, I met with a dentist at a non-profit called KIND (Kids In Need of Dentistry) and she serves the low-income population.
 She will be using the lessons from this to better educate her patients on not the just the importance of nutrition and teeth, but with practical how-to advice.
+Everybody now can also contact Alaska Dental Associates for more information and any kind of consultation.
 This is how we make our ripples.

 - Life is an experiment, test it out.
 We have great ideas every day, but we must have a way to measure them to see if they are successful or not.
 You can use your own life to conduct experiments to unlock your potential.